 Kybella is the newest non-surgical procedure that will remove your excess chin fat and have you back to work the next day.
-This FDA approved new injectable treatment targets stubborn excess fat around the chin and has minimal down time.
-Sometimes, diet and exercise just isn’t enough.
+This FDA approved new injectable treatment targets stubborn excess fat around the chin and has minimal downtime.
+Sometimes, diet and exercise just aren’t enough.

 Why is Kybella a Hot Trend?

 - Quick, in-office treatment sessions

 Kybella breaks down excess fat cells over a period of time; an average patient requires two to four treatments to reach their cosmetic goals.
 The treatment area is injected with a natural compound in the body called deoxycholic acid that breaks down the extra fat cells.
 When this process occurs, the body naturally removes the excess cells over a period of time, which results in a natural more defined chin.
 Remember, this treatment is for targeting fat tissue only – if you suffer from the loose skin around the chin, Kybella may not be the best option for you.

 Who Performs The Procedure?

 It is best to find a board-certified plastic surgeon to perform the Kybella procedure.
 They should first draw a plan by mapping the fat tissue volume on the skin, guiding the injection pattern for the procedure.
 Then, a series of evenly spread injections are administered over a number of sessions determined by the surgeon.